quantumghent/TensorTutorials/lectures/1-Introduction/LinearAlgebra.md

 the tensor product of the basis vectors of the original vector spaces.
 For example, if $V$ and $W$ are two-dimensional vector spaces with basis vectors $v_i$ and $w_j$, respectively, then the basis vectors of $V \otimes W$ are given by $v_i \otimes w_j$.
-In other words, the vectors in $V \otimes W$ are linear combinations of all combinatinos of the basis vectors of
+In other words, the vectors in $V \otimes W$ are linear combinations of all combinations of the basis vectors of
 $V$ and $W$.

 When considering how to represent a vector in this new vector space, it can be written as a